February 23, 2022

 Active learning typically entails hands-on activities, quizzes, and assessments that allow instructors to immediately evaluate their learners’ understanding of their training topics.
 This gives them the ability to provide their learners with instant feedback and guidance to overcome any performance gaps and achieve their desired learning goal.
 Learners, equipped with the power to speak up in class, can also provide feedback about their learning process and voice any concerns they may have with the training.
 These insights can be used to identify whether or not your training method is working, and improve it as necessary.

 Giving and receiving feedback, however, can easily backfire if not carefully thought out and dealt with.
 If in doubt, you can take EdApp’s Giving and Receiving Feedback free course to learn the ropes of giving constructive feedback and also receiving it from your team or peers.
+Aside from receiving feedback it also highlights the benefits of creating educational goals in learning.
 This course has only four highly-concentrated lessons that can be completed anytime and anywhere using your laptops or mobile devices.

 Even if you’ve invested in the most expensive edtech training tools and learning materials, your training will still fail if your learners aren’t fully involved, engaged, and motivated to learn.
 Adopting an active learning method, on the other hand, helps overcome all of these barriers to training success.
 Active learners work harder to achieve success and produce better results since they take an active role in their own learning environments.
 Active learning, in general, is also significantly more fun and exciting since it goes beyond just reading and listening as everyone is expected to engage and actually do something, either individually or as a group.
 This, in turn, enables a boost in retention and productivity and increased training participation and completion.

 Unsure where to start?
 EdApp’s training solutions and mobile learning strategy can help maximize the benefits of active learning to effectively train and upskill your team to meet your learning goals.